 In the same vein, houses are replaced by Pokemon Centers and hotels by Poke Marts.
 Chance and Community Chest are also replaced by Professor Oak and Trainer Battle cards.
 So many references!

-There is one main rule difference which is optional, and that’s when you roll doubles.
+There is one main rule difference for this Pokemon Monopoly edition.
+It’s optional, and it happens when you roll doubles.
 Now you have the option of either rolling again, or using a Pokemon power:

 - Double 1 lets you teleport anywhere on the board, except into Jail, and if you pass Go you collect $200